svanheule/icecube-display/doc/icetop-display.md

 programmer's VCC line is either disconnected, or that the external power suppy is not used!

 With an ICSP programmer, the flash and EEPROM will be erased prior to the device upgrade.
-It is recommended to configure the cmake system to generate the right EEPROM data and program the fuses and lock bits, the EEPROM, the program flash, and the bootloader flash.
+It is recommended to configure the CMake system to generate the right EEPROM data and program the fuses and lock bits, the EEPROM, the program flash, and the bootloader flash.
 When performing the initial flash of the device after assembly, a complete chip erase should be performed beforehand to ensure the lock bits are reset and a new firmware can be flashed to the device.

-    $ make upload_all